nomemory/andreinc-site/_posts/2024-02-06-the-sinusoidal-tetris.md

 You lose if the original signal spikes outside the game buffer (canvas).

 A professional player turns off the suggestions, now enabled by default.
+If you are a savant, you can compute the *Fourier Series Coefficients* in your head and cancel the signal like noise.

 You can enable the turn-based mode to think about your next steps.